 CIS120 Linux Fundamentals by Scott Shaper

 Think of the Linux environment like a personalized workspace that remembers your preferences.
 Just like how you might arrange your desk with specific tools and decorations, the Linux environment stores information about your system setup, favorite shortcuts, and personal settings.
 Understanding how to work with this environment helps you customize your Linux experience to work exactly the way you want it to.
+The commands and startup files described here apply to Ubuntu Server (and similar systems using bash).

 Quick Reference